-- 18.1 Prior to the commencement of works (after Landscape Approval is granted by the City of Wanneroo), building license (as per the Building Act 2011 and Building Regulations 2012) should be sought for: - Shelters (larger than 10sqm) - Shade sails (larger than 20sqm) - Retaining walls (over 0.5mm in height) - Masonry fences over 0.75m in height) - Any non-masonry fences over 1.8m - 18.2 Accessible retaining walls of 1m and greater require a 1m high balustrade. - 18.3 All masonry furniture/structures, walls and fences, including property boundaries facing the road reserve, public access ways, POS and school site require non-sacrificial anti graffiti coating. - 18.4 Anti-skate nibs are to be placed on walls adjacent to hard-stand areas.
-A grinding edge will be considered in specific locations. - 18.5 Steel is to be hot-dip galvanized and un-painted. - 18.6 Shelters and furniture to be un-painted and of a rust-resistant material to the City of Wanneroo's approval. - 18.7 All furniture, play equipment, exercise equipment, structural and architectural elements, shelters etc to be durable, easily maintainable, low-maintenance, readily available for replacement, low-cost, sustainable and robust. - 18.8 Structures are to be designed in such a way that they do not act as a screen or conceal antisocial behavior.
+- 18.1 Prior to the commencement of works (after Landscape Approval is granted by the City of Wanneroo), building license (as per the Building Act 2011 and Building Regulations 2012) shall be sought for: - Shelters (larger than 10sqm) - Shade sails (larger than 20sqm) - Retaining walls (over 0.5mm in height) - Masonry fences (over 0.75m in height) - Any non-masonry fences (over 1.8m in height) - 18.2 Accessible retaining walls with a height of 1m and greater require a 1m high balustrade. - 18.3 All masonry furniture/structures, walls and fences, including property boundaries facing the road reserve, public access ways, POS and school site require a non-sacrificial anti graffiti coating application. - 18.4 Anti-skate nibs shall be placed on walls adjacent to hard-stand areas.
+A grinding edge will be considered in specific locations. - 18.5 Steel shall be hot-dip galvanized and un-painted. - 18.6 Shelters and furniture (to the City of Wanneroo's approval) shall be: - un-painted hardwood timber - un-painted hot-dip galvanized steel, or - power-coated aluminium - High-density polyethylene (HDPE) (non-structural) - 18.7 All furniture, play equipment, exercise equipment, structural and architectural elements, shelters etc to be durable, easily maintainable, low-maintenance, readily available for replacement, low-cost, sustainable and robust. - 18.8 Structures shall be designed in such a way that they do not act as a screen or conceal antisocial behaviour as per Crime Prevention Though Environmental Design recommendations (CPTED).